rbleattler/mdop-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 * If the communication between client and server is secure, make sure that you are using a valid SSL certificate.

 * Verify network connectivity between the web server and the database server to which the data is sent for insertion.
 You can check database connectivity from the web server to the database server by using ODBC Data Source Administrator.
-Detailed SQL Server connection troubleshooting information is available in [How to Troubleshoot Connecting to the SQL Server Database Engine](https://social.technet.microsoft.com/wiki/contents/articles/2102.how-to-troubleshoot-connecting-to-the-sql-server-database-engine.aspx).

 ```